Blog:

 Small powerhouses within the Amaryllis assortment

-When it comes to Amaryllis, size definitely isn't everything.
-The small-flowered varieties – with blooms smaller than 12 cm – bring a surprising amount of charm, energy, and versatility to your floral designs.
-While the larger types often steal the show, these compact little gems have their own unique look and play an essential role in professional arrangements.
+In the Amaryllis When it comes to the assortment, size is certainly not everything.
+The small-flowered varieties – with flowers smaller than 12 cm – bring a surprising dose of charm, energy, and versatility to your floral arrangements.
+Although the larger types often steal the show, these compact gems have their own unique appeal and play an indispensable role in professional arrangements.

 What can you use them for?

-Thanks to their modest size, these little powerhouses are perfect for mixed bouquets, smaller arrangements, and modern designs where balance and texture are key.
-They combine beautifully with other flowers and foliage, adding extra depth and contrast in color and shape, without taking over the whole look.
+Thanks to their modest size, these little powerhouses are ideal for mixed bouquets, smaller arrangements, and contemporary creations where balance and texture take center stage.
+They combine beautifully with other flowers and foliage, adding extra depth and contrast in color and form without dominating the whole.

-Don't underestimate them – these small-flowered Amaryllis might be tiny, but they have the same vibrant colors, long vase life, and elegant look as their bigger sisters.
-Perfect for florists who love refinement, proportion, and creative freedom.
+Don't underestimate them – these small-flowered ones Amaryllis -varieties may be small in stature, but they have the same vibrant colors, long vase life, and elegant appearance as their larger sisters.
+Perfect for the florist who loves sophistication, proportion, and creative freedom.

-And don't forget the 12-15 centimeter varieties either.
-They form a lovely bridge between the large and small-flowered Amaryllis.
+You certainly shouldn't forget the group of 12-15 centimeter varieties either.
+These form a beautiful bridge between the large-flowered and small-flowered Amaryllises.
 Get started, surprise your customers with your craftsmanship, and feel free to mix and match!
-It all starts with Amaryllis…
+It all starts with Amaryllis …

 Read on and get inspired.
-It all starts with Amaryllis.
+Everything starts with Amaryllis .

 4 DIY ideas for early spring

-Amaryllis: getting creative for spring.
-Early spring is just around the corner!
-As soon as the new year is over, people start craving something fresh and light that hints at spring.
-Amaryllis fits this perfectly: it's strong, elegant, and awesome for creative DIY projects.
-Make the most of this time with the DIY ideas below and let…
+Amaryllis : Looking ahead creatively to spring.
+Early spring is just around the corner.
+As soon as the turn of the year has passed, customers long for something fresh and light that looks forward to spring.
+The Amaryllis This aligns perfectly: powerful, elegant, and ideal for creative DIY designs.
+Play into the moment with the DIY ideas below and let…

 The latest showstoppers

-In this blog, you'll read all about the latest Amaryllis varieties.
-We'll also give you tips on how to best use them in your creations.
+In this blog, you can read all about the newest varieties within the Amaryllis assortment.
+We also give you tips on how to make the most of them in your creations.